lappang-cheung/react-todo/README.md

 }
 ~~~~

 ## Adding componentDidUpdate

-In componentDidUpdate we need to convert the JavaScript into a string in order to use the localStorage since it stores everything as a string.
+In componentDidUpdate, we need to convert the JavaScript into a string in order to use the localStorage since it stores everything as a string.

 1. Declare a variable to store the string version of the JavaScript Object
 2. Use localStorage setItem method to store the string